|Nutritional Guidelines (per serving)|

 - 1 onion (roughly chopped)

 - 2 tablespoons butter (plus more for optional garnish)

 - 1/2 teaspoon fine sea salt (plus more to taste)

 - 1 tablespoon curry powder

 - 4 cups chicken broth or vegetable broth

 - Optional garnish: 2 tablespoons finely chopped chives or fresh cilantro

-Serve the soup hot, with a sprinkle of chopped chives or other hebrs and/or a pat of butter, if you like.
+- Serve the soup hot, with a sprinkle of chopped chives or other herbs and/or a touch of butter, if you like.